-The tennis at the 2020 edition of Olympics in Tokyo will have some of the biggest names in tennis vying for the top honours at the games.
+The tennis at the 2020 edition of Olympics in Tokyo, which will now be played in 2021, will have some of the biggest names in tennis vying for the top honours at the games.
 Five gold medals will be on offer at the tennis at 2020 Olympics and below you can find all the live streaming and ticketing options and predictions for these Olympics tennis matches.

-The five events at the 2020 Olympics will be held between July 25 and August 2, 2020.
+The five events at the 2020 Olympics were to be led July 24 and August 1, 2021.
 These matches will be hosted at the Ariake Tennis Park in Tokyo.
 It will be played on outdoor hard courts.
-Following is the tentative schedule for Olympics tennis 2020.
+Following is the tentative schedule for Olympics tennis 2021.

 Who are Participating in Tennis at the 2020 Olympics?

 The men’s and women’s singles tennis competitions at the 2020 Olympics will have 64 players participating in them respectively.
 32 men’s and women’s doubles teams will be on show during this time as well along with 16 mixed doubles pairs.

 Some of the top players like Novak Djokovic, Rafael Nadal, Roger Federer, Serena Williams, Naomi Osaka and Ash Barty will be in action in a quest for the Olympics gold.
 More information on this will be released as soon as we have more on it.

 How do Tennis Players Qualify for 2020 Olympics?